Rush! World Tour

 The Rush!
-World Tour was the final concert tour by the Italian rock band Måneskin, in promotion of their third and final studio album Rush!, released in 2023.
-The tour ran for six legs, starting on 3 September 2023 in Hanover, Germany, and concluding on 19 December 2023 in Manchester, United Kingdom.
+World Tour was the third concert tour by the Italian rock band Måneskin, in support of their third studio album, Rush!
+(2023).
+It ran for six legs, starting on 3 September 2023 in Hanover, Germany, and concluding on 19 December in Manchester, United Kingdom.

 Context

-The band released their third studio album Rush! on 20 January 2023.
+Måneskin released their third studio album Rush! on 20 January 2023.
 They announced the Rush!
-World Tour while already embarking on their worldwide Loud Kids Tour Gets Louder tour, in support of both Rush! as well as their previous studio album Teatro d'ira - Vol. I. The tour began on 3 September 2023, at the EXPO Plaza in Hanover, Germany, and concluded on 19 December 2023, at Manchester Arena in Manchester, United Kingdom.
-Frontman Damiano David would embark on his solo career following the conclusion of the Rush!
-World Tour, including his debut solo tour.
+World Tour while embarking on their worldwide Loud Kids Tour Gets Louder tour, which supported both Rush! and its predecessor Teatro d'ira: Vol. I (2021).
+The tour began on 3 September 2023, at the Expo Plaza in Hanover, Germany, and concluded on 19 December, at Manchester Arena in Manchester, United Kingdom.